Jefferson County abruptly overturns mask mandate

 HILLSBORO, Mo.
 (KMOV.com) -- After narrowly approving a mask mandate at Thursday night's Jefferson County Health Department Board meeting, the board has abruptly overturned its decision.

-The health department told News 4 that the mandate has been overturned.
-The reason for the reversal was not given.
+The health department told News 4 that the mandate has been overturned by a 5-0 vote during an emergency meeting after concerns surfaced that the board didn't properly notify the public prior to the meeting that the mandate would be discussed and voted on.

-The health board approved the mandate in a meeting that lasted more than five hours by a 3-2 vote.
+The health board initially approved the mandate in a meeting Thursday night that lasted more than five hours by a 3-2 vote.

+State Representative Mary Elizabeth Coleman said her office sent a letter to the health department saying she would prepare to file a lawsuit over the lack of public notification about Thursday's meeting.

+"No matter what crisis we are facing it is imperative that our rights are protected and we demand transparency from the political institutions that work on behalf of taxpayers," Coleman tweeted.
+She also spoke about her concerns that Friday's emergency meeting also didn't follow proper procedures.

 [RELATED: Health officials believe backyard gatherings leading to surge in cases among young people in Jefferson County]